You cannot copy content of this website, your IP is being recorded

 As with any procedure dealing with anesthetic, there will be soreness in the teeth and gums after a root canal is completed.
 For comfort and to ensure proper and quick healing it is recommended to not chew on the side of the mouth where the procedure was performed.

-After your new crown or bridge comes in and is placed, it may feel strange for a few days, however everything will adjust with time and it will feel like it is just a part of your new smile.
-Once the permanent is in and ready to go, care for it as you would a normal tooth with regular brushing and flossing, however if your bite feels strange and not normal, call us and discuss it with someone immediately.
+After your new crown or bridge comes in and is placed, it may feel strange for a few days, however, everything will adjust with time and it will feel like it is just a part of your new smile.
+Once the permanent is in and ready to go, care for it as you would a normal tooth with regular brushing and flossing, however, if your bite feels strange and not normal, call us and discuss it with someone immediately.

 As with any procedure requiring anesthetics, your gums and teeth will be sore and irritable.
 To avoid any unnecessary pain, try to avoid chewing on that side of your mouth and drinking any hot or cold beverages, as the area will be sensitive to extreme temperatures.
-Once the pain and sensitivity has subsided you can return to a regular routine of brushing and flossing with care and eating and drinking foods with ease.
+Once the pain and sensitivity have subsided you can return to a routine of brushing and flossing with care and eating and drinking foods with ease.

 It is recommended to stick to softer foods while the area heals until you feel comfortable eating more solid, chewy foods, this will help with discomfort when eating and ensure proper healing.
-If after a few days you are still experiencing pain and swelling, call us and discuss it immediately to find a solution.
+If after a few days, you are still experiencing pain and swelling, call us and discuss it immediately to find a solution.

-After this procedure you will need to take it easy and let your body rest for a while.
+After this procedure, you will need to take it easy and let your body rest for a while.
 You will need to have a friend or family member present to take you home due to the anesthetics that will be shrouding your motor skills and judgment.
 Once the surgery is complete you will have gauze on the areas of operation to help control and coagulate the blood.
 The gauze will need to be changed periodically when they become soaked and new ones will need to take their place.
 If bleeding does not subside after 24 hours, call us immediately.